 Not all behavior is learned.
 A boy, touching a hot stove, jerks his hand away and yells "Ouch"!
-His physical reaction may be instinctive, hence it does not derive from culture; but his exclamation is learned, for in other societies different expletives are used.
+His physical reaction may be instinctive.
+Hence, it does not derive from culture.
+However, his exclamation is learned, for in other societies different expletives are used.

 There also exist "cultural universals" traits that are characteristic of most or all of the people in a given society.
 For example, in the United States, all people are expected to wear clothes in public and to respect the private property of others.
 A man in a city does not take the car closest to hand nor the best; from among hundreds in the parking lot, he takes the one that is his personal property.

-It is not always easy to distinguish between patterned and unpatterned behavior, because cultures are constantly changing.
+It is not always easy to distinguish between patterned and unpatterned behavior because cultures are constantly changing.
 Incidental or innovative activities become culturally accepted, and existing traits are dropped.
 The process can be illustrated by the American abroad who decided to treat the American children in his area to a Christmas celebration.
 Dressed as Santa Claus and riding a bicycle, he went to their homes with gifts, but on the way, he slipped in the mud while crossing an irrigation ditch.
-Each year thereafter, the children waited al the ditch to see him fall, and each year he did not disappoint them.
+Each year thereafter, the children waited at the ditch to see him fall.
+He did not disappoint them.

-Just as people develop habits in life, so individual families, schools, and other institutions develop customs that are distinctly their own.
-So do societies, ethnic groups, and social classes.
+People develop habits in life.
+So do families, schools, and other institutions develop customs that are distinctly their own.
+The same goes for societies, ethnic groups, and social classes.

 The second part of our definition of culture is "ideas."
-In addition to patterns of behavior, culture is made up of systems of shared concepts by which people carve up their worlds, of beliefs by which they organize these concepts into rational schemes, and of values by which they set their goals and judge their actions.
+In addition to behavior patterns, culture is made up of systems of shared concepts by which people carve up their worlds, beliefs by which they organize these concepts into rational schemes, and values by which they set their goals and judge their actions.
 Viewed in this way, culture is the model that provides the people in a society with a description and an explanation of reality.
-Obviously, there are many differences among the mental images people have of the world; nevertheless, there must be a great deal of consensus within a society if communication and organization are to be possible.
+Obviously, there are many differences among the mental images people have of the world.
+Nevertheless, there must be a great deal of consensus within a society if communication and organization are to be possible.

 The relationship between ideas and behavior is complex.
-In the first place, as children, we learn the cognitive schemes of our society in behavior contexts.
+In the first place, as children, we learn the cognitive schemes of our society in behavioral contexts.
 But in time these models become the maps whereby we set our goals and plan our courses of action.
-Patterned behavior takes on meaning only as it is linked to ideas, and learning to live in a culture involves not only learning new patterns of behavior but also the idea systems that lie behind them.
+Patterned behavior takes on meaning only as it is linked to ideas, and learning to live in a culture involves learning new patterns of behavior and the idea systems that lie behind them.